SVMK-concepttesting-3.png

 User empathy

-We identified key user personas for the four use case categories and role-played to map user journeys.
-This helped the team to build empathy for our users, which served as the foundation for our processes going forward.
+We identified key user personas and mapped user journeys.
+This helped the team build empathy for users, which served as a foundation for our process going forward.

 Prioritization matrix